Voresh/voresh.github.io/about.md

 ## About me

 Trying to be a good engineer.
-I work professionally in game development and currently taking a course in 6502 assembly, building a pet project based on the STM32 Blue Pill, and developing an indie 2D game using OpenGL.
+I work professionally in game development and currently taking "Computer, Enhance!" course by Casey Muratori, building a pet project based on the STM32 Blue Pill, and developing games on my own OpenGL-based engine.

 ## Contacts